-Find out the answers from Robby Blanchard on this guest blog post as he shares some great tips to dominating your double unders.
+Please find the answers from Robby Blanchard on this guest blog post, as he shares some great tips for dominating your double unders.

 Check out the article below.

 If you were to ask me what the most underrated exercise movement is for getting in great shape, burning fat, and building your cardio… I would say that, without a doubt, it is jump roping.

 When you have a movement that burns 19 calories a minute and 10 minutes of it is the same as 30 minutes of jumping rope… we have a winner.